-- name The name of the property.

-- value The value of the property.
-This value is parsed according to the

-property type.
-If the value attribute is specified, the body of the element

-is ignored.
-If the type of the property is not String, parsing of the value is

-done by the valueOf(String) method in the class identified by the type.

-- type The type of the property.
+- name The name of the property. - value The value of the property.
+This value is parsed according to the property type.
+If the value attribute is specified, the body of the element is ignored.
+If the type of the property is not String, parsing of the value is done by the valueOf(String) method.
+If this method is not available for the given type, the conversion must be done according to the corresponding method in Java 2 SE.
+For Character types, the conversion is handled by Integer.valueOf method. - type The type of the property.
 Defines how to interpret the value.
-The type must be one of the following Java types:

-- String (default)
+The type must be one of the following Java types: - String (default) - Long - Double

-- Long

-- · Double

 - Float

-- · Integer
+- Integer

 - Byte

-- Char
+- Character

 - Boolean

 - Short

 - element body If the value attribute is not specified, the body of the

 property element must contain one or more values.
 The value of the

 property is then an array of the specified type.
 Except for String objects,

 the result will be translated to an array of primitive types.
 For example, if

 the type attribute specifies Integer, then the resulting array must be

 int[].